 It’s that time of the year again.
 Mother’s Day is upon us, and with the arrival of the occasion comes an influx of gift ideas for every mom and mother figure.
-Things might be a little different this time as we approach Mother’s Day during COVID-19, but the premise of the special day remains the same – 48% of people shop for Mother’s Day in the last week leading up to the holiday.
+Things might be a little different this time with new social commerce features and as reach the end of the global pandemic but the premise of the special day remains the same – 48% of people shop for Mother’s Day in the last week leading up to the holiday.

 If you’re still looking for ways to incorporate Mother’s Day into your marketing strategy, we’re sharing 6 creative ideas to help you catch the attention of last-minute shoppers.

 - Launch a Mother’s Day Giveaway

 Offer free shipping to certain items you’re promoting to boost Mother’s Day sales.
 Add a free gift to a purchase from a Mother’s Day gift guide.
 Use discount coupons to make your offers more affordable.
 Whatever you do, include an extra incentive to help highlight key products you want consumers to buy.
 For example, Adidas is currently offering a free bag along with a Mother’s Day purchase which consumers can take advantage of by using code “MOM.”

 Pro tip: Try offer ads on Facebook.
 Those who save the offer will get notifications reminding them of the promotion when they switch devices (from a phone to computer, and vice versa) before the offer expires.
 Keep in mind that Facebook suggests promoting substantial offers such as a 20% discount (at least) or pushing items that are free (like Adidas’ free gift!)

 If you’re looking to attract new customers, increase brand awareness and gain more leads, consider launching a giveaway.
 Whether you’re asking people to tag their friends in the comments section on Instagram, sign up for a newsletter or follow your social accounts, the exposure from a giveaway goes a long way.